hannawaage/cv_dl/README.md

 # Computer vision and deep learning
 Repository for the assignments and main project of TDT4265 Computer vision and deep learning.

-# Project: using Unet2D for medcal segmentation
+# Project: using Unet2D for medical segmentation
 This project counted for 50% of the grade in the subject.
 It was a project over 5 weeks where the goal was to perform medical segmentation of ultrasound images and improve the model dice score.

 # Assignment 1: